InqOnThat/InqPortal/readme.txt

 InqPortal Library

-ESP8266 Full featured IoT Application Server.
+ESP8266 Based, Full featured IoT Application Server.
+InqPortal is available via the Arduino IDE Library Manageer.
+The full cross-referenced manual, getting started guides, tutorials and sample projects can be found at:  https://InqOnThat.com/InqPortal

 IMPORTANT:  To compile using the InqPortal library, you must add the
     platform.local.txt file included in this folder to your ESP8266 library